☆ Marin CO$T’s Mimi Willard: Prop 5 to unleash a “tax tsunami” for local and regional bonds

 In Fairfax, CA, for example, voters will decide on an $18 million road repair bond that would tax property owners $30 for every $100,000 in assessed value.
 If Californians vote in Prop 5—with just a simple majority—then Fairfax’s road bond will only need 55% to win.

-“If Prop 5 passes, it will be a generational change and further blow a giant hole in Proposition 13," said Willard, who predicted that Prop 5 could also invite even further corrosion of taxpayer protections.
+“If Prop 5 passes, it will be a generational change and further blow a giant hole in Proposition 13," said Willard, who predicted that Prop 5 could also invite even deeper corrosion of taxpayer protections.

 “I expect that we will see follow-through in another election or two to take the other thresholds down to 50 or 55 percent,” she said.
 “They almost went on this ballot until proponents realized that they were overreaching.”